smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/Installation/rifWebApplication.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.162-b12, mixed mode)
 ```

 In the case the initial size is 192M and the maximum heap size is 3040M.
-In the tomcat configurator *romcat8w* the maximum memory size on the Java pane is 256M,
+In the tomcat configurator *tomcat8w* in
+*%CATALINA_HOME%/bin* (usually *C:\Program Files\Apache Software Foundation\Tomcat 8.5\bin*) the maximum memory size on the
-increase this to a much larger value less than the maximum, at least 2048M.
-Tile generation can require large amounts of memory, UK census output area tiles
+Java pane is 256M, increase this to a much larger value less than the maximum, at least 4096M.
+Tile generation can require
-require 7G of memory.
+large amounts of memory, UK census output area tiles require 7G of memory.
 Restart the tomcat service.

 ### Study extracts but R does not run